mikehuntemann/9x16/platform-interface-iterations-and-mobile-media-production.md

  facebook is the store of social value which leverages on the scarce asset of attention, human time.

+ > vertical media is a result of an ai / data-driven, engagement focused environment
+> metrics of success changed, box office > revenue vs community growth rates
+> the format of websites became responsive due to mobile visitors, vertical video is deeply centralized (like youtube) because of the hosting + network effects

  When social media networks extend their capabilities to video, this is an expensive tradeoff in the first place.
 So was is the motivation behind it?
 What metrics make it a good investment for the company?
 What does the network want?
 > Engagement rates